dhlab-basel/Sipi/README.md

 ```
 qry = db << 'SELECT * FROM image'
 ```
-or
+or, if you want to used a prepared query statment:
 ```
 qry = db << 'INSERT INTO image (id, description) VALUES (?,?)'
 ```
-`qry` will be a query object containing a prepared query.
+`qry` will then be a query object containing a prepared query.
 If the query object is not needed anymore, it may be destroyed by
 ```
 qry = ~qry